kaltokri/just-the-docs-test/docs/configuration/index.md

 # Configuration

-The configuration of DcsServerBot is done in the file `dcsserverbot.ini`.
+The configuration of DCSServerBot is done in the file `dcsserverbot.ini`.
 You will find a describtion for all settings in the subsection.

 The bot must disable some security settings of your DCS server.
 See details under Desanitization.